-Acetaminophen and oxycodone combined is used for < 72 hours to relieve moderate to severe pain in the postpartum period following vaginal and/or operative delivery.
-Midwives may only prescribe, order or administer acetaminophen with oxycodone on their own authority for the purpose of postpartum pain relief in hospital and not for any other purpose.
+Acetaminophen and oxycodone combined may be prescribed by midwives for up to 72 hours postpartum to relieve moderate to severe pain in the postpartum period following vaginal and/or operative delivery.
+Midwives may only prescribe, order or administer acetaminophen with oxycodone on their own authority for the purpose of postpartum pain relief and not for any other purpose.
 If a longer course of a pain medication is required, a non-narcotic medication should be prescribed upon discharge or a referral to a physician to determine if continued use of acetaminophen with oxycodone seems appropriate.

 Hypersensitivity to oxycodone, acetaminophen, or any component found in the formulation.
 Contraindicated in the presence of respiratory depression, bronchial asthma, hypercarbia, paralytic ileus.

 Warnings and Precautions: